ShengsongWu/homework/README.md

 ### ENV

-Backend environments file located on `backend/src/.env`.
+Backend environments file located on `backend/.env`.
 The current env file is for development purpose.
 We should replace it for production deployment.
+When we start the application via docker, the backend load the `backend/.production_env` file.
+For sensitive configs, please inject them into the container environments.
-You must change the `.env` file so that the database config is the same as your local machine.
+If you start the application manually, you must change the `.env` file so that the database config is the same as your local machine.

 ### Lint

 I use the default eslint from the two framework.
 But for frontend, I add Prettier and more rules which can be changed in package.json.
+Also I use Github actions to check code styles for both frontend and backend.

 ### CI

-I use CircleCI which also charges, so I didn't do this part.
+I created a simple CI config which runs frontend and backend unit tests and e2e tests.
+If anyone submit a PR, these checks will run.